How to Negotiate an Office Lease: 10 Tips

 1. Be Prepared & Research

-As the adage goes, knowledge is power.
 By doing your research, you’ll be able to go into negotiations with a better grasp of your position.
 There are several terms of the lease that you can negotiate to satisfy your business needs.
 Knowing these and figuring out what you want in advance is essential.
+Jon and I always take the advice of a real estate attorney when expanding our company’s office.

 Here are the main terms you’ll find in a lease:

-- Rent fee – The fee that the landlord comes up with isn’t set in stone, and you can often negotiate down.
+• Rent fee – The initial fee from the landlord isn’t set in stone, and you can often negotiate it down.

-- Service charge – The service charge may include anything from repairs to upgrades.
+• Service charge – The service charge may include repairs or even upgrades.
 You can negotiate the details to ensure you’re not paying for things you don’t want or need.

-- Subletting rights – You’ll need consent from the landlord if you wish to be able to sublet in the future.
+• Subletting rights – The landlord needs to consent if you wish to sublet in the future.

 2. Think Long-Term